Labruhtoory/HTBboxes/README.md

 Notes 4 HTB rooms

-I just made this repo so I can easily access my HTB notes more easily across my devices.
+I mostly just made this repo to help develop organization, notetaking, and reporting over time.
+This also helps to easily access my HTB notes more easily across all machines and VMs.